 In order to comply with Public Act 21-69, the State of Connecticut is no longer asking for resumes during the initial application process.

 For technical support regarding the filing of your application, please contact Mackenzie Robinson at firstname.lastname@example.org.

 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Energy and Environmental Protection, this class is accountable for acting as a working supervisor and assisting in the management of lifeguard operations as well as performing a full range of lifeguard services at swimming areas operated by the state agency.
+In the State of Connecticut this class is accountable for performing a full range of lifeguard services at swimming areas operated by state agencies.

 EXAMPLES OF DUTIES